SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 : The dataset you will be using in this lab originally comes from the NYC Taxi & Limousine Commission's open data release of more than a billion taxi ride records.
 Google then extended one week worth of data (3M taxi rides) from their original pickup and drop-off points into full routes in order to simulate a fleet of taxis roaming the streets of NYC as they define [here](https://codelabs.developers.google.com/codelabs/cloud-dataflow-nyc-taxi-tycoon/?_ga=2.11039092.-1355519641.1572284467/#0).
 Solace is streaming this data over Solace PubSub+ for you to analyze and process.
 <p>Terms of Use: This dataset is publicly available for anyone to use under the following terms provided by the Dataset Source — [https://data.cityofnewyork.us/](https://data.cityofnewyork.us/) — and is provided "AS IS" without any warranty, express or implied, from Solace.
 Solace disclaims all liability for any damages, direct or indirect, resulting from the use of the dataset.</p>

-## Foundation Concepts
+## Foundational Concepts

-Duration: 0:03:00
+Duration: 0:05:00

 Before we dive deeper, let ensure we are all aligned with Kafka objects and concepts we will use in PubSub+ Event Portal.

 Positive
-: We are assuming you are familiar with Kafka, its foundation concepts, and have been introduced to PubSub+ Event Portal, so we won't go into depth of explaining the Kafka concepts but rather explain how the relate to the Event Portal.
+: We are assuming you are familiar with Kafka, its foundational concepts, and have been introduced to PubSub+ Event Portal, so we won't go into depth of explaining the Kafka concepts but rather explain how the relate to the Event Portal.
 If you are completely new to our Event Portal then watch [this quick 2 mins video](https://share.vidyard.com/watch/cYiSmhz5ZUBh6bavDHAJNQ?) to get overview and create your [free trial account](https://solace.com/products/portal/).

 ### Consumer Groups